appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-to-business-edition/kubernetes.md

 # Kubernetes

-The Business Edition (BE) Helm chart installation includes support for Horizontal Pod Auto Scaling (HPA), which allows Appsmith pods to scale automatically based on the current load.
+The Appsmith Business Edition (BE) Helm chart installation includes support for Horizontal Pod Auto Scaling (HPA), which allows Appsmith pods to scale automatically based on the current load.
 Additionally, this means that Appsmith pods are managed using a Kubernetes _deployment_ resource instead of a _stateful-set_ resource.
-Follow this guide to upgrade from the Community Edition (CE) to the Business Edition (BE) installed on Kubernetes.
+Follow this guide to upgrade from the Appsmith Community Edition (CE) to the Appsmith Business Edition (BE) installed on Kubernetes.

 ## Generate license key